Hanwant/madigan/README.md

 running experiments.

 ## Approach
-Hypotheses are to be tested and results aggregated in a directed manner. <br>
 Current approach consists of formalizing the trading problem/context in the Markov decision process (MDP) framework.
 An agent makes decisions in interacting with an environment via a defined action space, seeking to